grahamers/uphold/README.md

 ***************

-There is no shared library built (time constraints) however the src directory contains all the functions needed to implment test.
+There is no shared library built (time constraints) however the src directory contains all the functions needed to implement test environment.
 Free functions in "uphold" namespace are used.
-There is no need for an object, though putting the functions in there would be trivial.
+There is no need for an object, though putting the functions in an object would be trivial.
 I was more focussed on getting the results right.
 There are a set of input values in tests/tests.txt which are a superset of the tests defined in the spec.

 Finally: There is a set of errors defined in tests/errors.txt where the error handling is illustrated (bad inputs etc).

-The way the inputs are structured (files) you can easily add your own "gotcha" cases.
+The way the inputs are structured (files) means you can easily add your own "gotcha" cases.
 Would be delighted to discuss approach etc. I have an awful feeling there's a STL approach out there.

-Time complexity O(N)  - we iterate over the input string EXACTLY once (rfind is used to get the padding value) and after that I iterate from start.
+Time complexity O(N)  - we iterate over the input string EXACTLY once (rfind is used to get the padding value from end of input string and after that I iterate from start.
 No over laps.
 I avoided iterators because using rbegin and rend and base to convert to a regular (forward) iterator, can be error prone.

 Space complexity O(N + X)  (I refer to 'X' as padding in code).

+Time complexity O(N)